SignRoundV2: Toward Closing the Performance Gap in Extremely Low-Bit Post-Training Quantization for LLMs: Experiments

-Following SignRoundV1~\citep{cheng2024optimize}, we use \texttt{The Pile}~\citep{gao2020pile} as the calibration dataset and adopt symmetric quantization.
-All experiments are conducted on NVIDIA A100 80GB GPUs.
-For simplicity, we omit the bit costs associated with scales and zero points.
-For MXFP4 and MXFP8, we follow the standard definitions in \citep{mxfp4}.
+\paragraph{Quantization Configurations.} Following SignRoundV1 \citep{cheng2024optimize}, we utilize the Pile \citep{gao2020pile} as the calibration dataset.
+Unlike SignRoundV1, we adopt symmetric quantization to enhance hardware and kernel compatibility.
+All experiments are executed on NVIDIA A100 (80GB) GPUs.
+For clarity, the bit costs associated with scales and zero points are omitted unless otherwise specified.
+For MXFP4 and MXFP8 settings, we strictly adhere to the standard definitions specified in \citep{mxfp4}.